-David: Towing a vehicle can be daunting at first.
-Besides the tow bar and mounting brackets you will need safety cables, a power cord between the two vehicles, and a special wiring kit that allows the towed vehicle’s taillight system to be connected to the truck’s system.
+Towing a vehicle can be daunting at first.
+Besides the tow bar and mounting brackets, you will need safety cables, a power cord between the two vehicles, and a special wiring kit that allows the towed vehicle’s taillight system to be connected to the truck’s system.

 Many truck camper customers have SUVs or Jeeps with aftermarket bumpers.
 A lot of them have D-tabs welded on the face to hook up a D-ring.
 That is a popular feature for off-road vehicles.

-Roadmaster makes connectors which replace the collars on our RV mounted tow bars allowing the bar to be pinned directly to the D-tabs on the aftermarket bumper.
-This eliminates the need to purchase a car specific tow bar mounting bracket saving several hundred dollars.
+Roadmaster makes connectors that replace the collars on our RV-mounted tow bars allowing the bar to be pinned directly to the D-tabs on the aftermarket bumper.
+This eliminates the need to purchase a car-specific tow bar mounting bracket saving several hundred dollars.

 If our readers have questions about a specific tow bar application, can they contact Roadmaster directly?